TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/kernel/os/freertos_important_guidelines.md

   - Stack size in units of “stack words”, i.e 32b or 4 bytes in case of R5F, M4F and 8 bytes in case of A53
 \endcond
 \cond SOC_AM62X
-  - Stack size in units of ??stack words??, i.e 32b or 4 bytes for M4F
+  - Stack size in units of “stack words“, i.e 32b or 4 bytes for M4F
 \endcond
 \cond SOC_AM62AX
   - Stack size in units of “stack words”, i.e 32b or 4 bytes for R5F